cdbdev/debian/wiki/install_from_source_to_deb.md

 ```
 debchange -b -v 0.1.2a-1~bpo10+1
 ```
-A text editor opens in which you can put some comment.
-Save your changes.
+A text editor opens in which you can put some comment and save your changes.

 ## Build the DEB file
 ```